antvick/kubenetes_playground/readme.md

 # Kubernetes Playground

-A playground to test Kubenetes in a multi-machine Vagrant cluster.
+A playground to test Kubernetes in a multi-machine Vagrant cluster.